ZhgChg.Li

 Technology Choices

-Integration with Slack
+Integrate with Slack

-Integration with Internal Systems
+Integration into Internal Systems

 Google Apps Script — Web App